stadium-software/live-update/README.md

    4. Url (required): The URL where the REST API is located
    5. Body (optional): Any body you wish to send to the REST API when using POST
    6. Method (optional / default "GET")

+## Consuming the returned data
+The best method for using the data returned by the API is to create a type of the data and populate an instance of that type in the callback script.
+This simplifies the identification of various parts of the data and makes assignment of the returned data to controls easier.